Non-Invertible Higher-Categorical Symmetries: Introduction

 \section{Introduction}

-The most unexpected, generalized symmetries \cite{Gaiotto:2014kfa} thus far are those, that relax the group multiplication structure, often referred to as {\it non-invertible symmetries}.
-After a long and prosperous history in spacetime dimensions $d=2, 3$ \cite{Verlinde:1988sn,Petkova:2000ip,Fuchs:2002cm,Bachas:2004sy,Fuchs:2007tx, Bachas:2009mc, Bhardwaj:2017xup, Chang:2018iay, Thorngren:2019iar, Lin:2019hks, Gaiotto:2020fdr, Komargodski:2020mxz, Gaiotto:2020dhf}, non-invertible symmetries characterized by topological operators satisfying a fusion-algebra (as opposed to a group law), have only very recently been started to be systematically studied in $d=4$, especially in non-topological QFTs.
+The most unexpected, generalized symmetries \cite{Gaiotto:2014kfa} thus far are those that relax the group multiplication structure, often referred to as {\it non-invertible symmetries}.
+After a long and prosperous history in spacetime dimensions $d=2, 3$ \cite{Verlinde:1988sn,Petkova:2000ip,Fuchs:2002cm,Bachas:2004sy,Fuchs:2007tx, Bachas:2009mc, Bhardwaj:2017xup, Chang:2018iay, Thorngren:2019iar, Lin:2019hks, Gaiotto:2020fdr, Komargodski:2020mxz, Gaiotto:2020dhf,Gaiotto:2020iye,Burbano:2021loy}, non-invertible symmetries characterized by topological operators satisfying a fusion-algebra (as opposed to a group law), have only very recently been started to be systematically studied in $d=4$, especially in non-topological QFTs.
 The approaches used in \cite{Kaidi:2021xfk, Choi:2021kmx, Koide:2021zxj} use mixed anomalies and duality defects to construct non-invertible symmetries in 4d gauge theories.
-In \cite{Heidenreich:2021xpr} arguments were provided to construct non-invertible defects in $O(2)$ gauge theories by gauging charge conjugation in $U(1)$ gauge theories.
+In \cite{Heidenreich:2021xpr,Wang:2021vki} arguments were provided to construct non-invertible defects in $O(2)$ gauge theories, and related theories, by gauging charge conjugation in $U(1)$ gauge theories.
 Recently, in \cite{Roumpedakis:2022aik}, condensation defects (see also \cite{Gaiotto:2019xmp}) in 3d were discussed, which provide examples of non-invertible symmetries.
+For topological theories some work on non-invertible defects in higher dimensions can be found here \cite{Carqueville:2017aoe, Carqueville:2021edn}.

 In this paper we propose a general procedure, applicable in any dimension, which constructs non-invertible symmetries by gauging 0-form sub-symmetries of invertible higher-form and higher-group symmetries.